dhilipkumars/redis-sentinel-micro/README.md

 slave4:ip=172.31.10.90,port=6382,state=online,offset=197,lag=1
 master_repl_offset:197
 ```
-The master crashes mid-way leaving all the 5 slaves in an inconstant stage like below
+The master crashes mid-way leaving all the 5 slaves in an inconsistent stage like below
 ```
 slave_repl_offset:98187702
 slave_repl_offset:98187702